The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Lorenz Curves and Inequality Indices

-As a measure of income or wealth inequality, the Theil T-index can be interpreted as the uncertainty associated with randomly sampling dollars of income and asking to whom they belong.
+As a measure of income or wealth inequality, the Theil $T$-index can be interpreted as the uncertainty associated with randomly sampling dollars of income and asking to whom they belong.
 In terms of communications theory, it can be thought of as indicating under-utilized information capacity which reduces the effectiveness of price signals, or as measuring the ``redundancy'' of assets in some individuals, implying scarcity in others.
-A high value for the Theil T-index indicates that total income is not distributed evenly among individuals, in the same way that an uncompressed text file does make equal use of words or characters
+A high value for the Theil $T$-index indicates that total income is not distributed evenly among individuals, in the same way that an uncompressed text file does make equal use of words or characters.

-Proposed by Dutch econometrician Henri Theil in his 1967 book on economics and information theory \cite{theil:1967}, both of these indices satisfy strong versions of all of the principles of inequality metrics suggested above.
-The weights in the decomposition of the Theil L-index (dual relative entropy) are the \textit{population} shares $\tfrac{n_k}{P}$ of the respective sub-groups, while the weights in the Theil T-index are the \textit{asset} shares $\tfrac{n_k \bar{x_k}}{P\bar{x}}$ of the sub-groups.
+Proposed by Dutch econometrician Henri Theil in his 1967 book on economics and information theory \cite{theil:1967}, both of these eponymous indices satisfy strong versions of all of the properties of inequality metrics suggested above.
+The weights in the decomposition of the Theil $L$-index (dual relative entropy) are the \textit{population} shares $\tfrac{n_k}{P}$ of the respective sub-groups, while the weights in the Theil $T$-index are the \textit{asset} shares $\tfrac{n_k \bar{x_k}}{P\bar{x}}$ of the sub-groups.